-Pidcock Family Reunion Celebration: Saturday, August 16, 2014
+Pidcock Family Reunion Celebration: Saturday, August 5, 2017

 The reunion will be held in General Sullivan Pavilion in Washington Crossing Historic Park.

-The festivities will get under way with a picnic lunch beginning at 12 noon.
+The festivities get under way at noon.

 2 o’clock: 2017 Addendum to the 2013 Pidcock genealogical report